 Treatment of hip osteonecrosis is difficult because the problem tends to progress quickly despite intervention.
 In the early stages of hip osteonecrosis, crutches and anti-inflammatory medications can be helpful.

 The most common surgical treatment of hip osteonecrosis is total hip replacement.
 If there is damage to the cartilage of the joint, then hip replacement is probably the best option.
 While hip replacement works well, the replacements will wear out over time.
-This presents a problem in young patients diagnosed with hip osteonecrosis.
+This presents a significant problem in young patients diagnosed with hip osteonecrosis.
 Another option for younger patients is called hip resurfacing surgery.
 This procedure is similar to a standard hip replacement, but removes less normal bone.

 CJ Lavernia, RJ Sierra, and FR Grieco "Osteonecrosis of the femoral head" J. Am.
 Acad.
 Ortho.
 Surg., Jul 1999; 7: 250 - 261.